daluu/phrrs/README.md

 About this project
 -----

 PHP generic remote library server for Robot Framework.

 This project offers a generic remote server for Robot Framework, implemented in PHP, for use in creating remote libraries.
 It can alternatively be used for other purposes outside of Robot Framework.

+**NOTE:** the current master branch is a total redesign, thanks to PR #10.
+For those looking for the legacy/original version, you can find it under the `first-poc` branch.

 This remote server uses the PHP XML-RPC server from http://phpxmlrpc.sourceforge.net.
 Using composer will automatically install it as a dependency.